 The social context of storytelling has a significant impact on the diffusion of memes.
 The described set of “rumor intelligence” methods will therefore be tested in three specific domains (the figure below shows a screenshot of the current webLyzard dashboard that will be used for visualizing Pheme results):

-- Medicine – e.g., outbreak and spread of a contagious disease such as swine flu;
+- Medicine – outbreak and spread of a contagious disease, e.g. swine flu;

-- Digital Journalism – e.g., workflow improvements in the case of a breaking story;
+- Digital Journalism – workflow improvements e.g. for breaking stories;

 - Climate Science – e.g., filter for the veracity of statements about the causes and impacts of climate change (extending the advanced search capabilities of the Media Watch on Climate Change).